mathetos/hsexports/README.md

 ## **Tips**
 1. The Helpscout API is slow and because we're including the initial message in the export, it can be a serious memory hog.
 So I recommend exporting one month at a time, or even one week at a time depending on the size of your inbox.
+2. I've included a file called `accesstoken.php` for troubleshooting purposes.
+If you want to test a query against the Helpscout API using cURL, knowing your current access token is crucial.
+Simply run the file and you'll get your access token in the Terminal.

 ## **Contributing**
 Contributions are welcome!
 Please fork this repository, create a new branch, and submit a pull request.